Ben E. King: Solo career

 King's records continued to place well on the Billboard Hot 100 chart until the mid-1960s.
 British pop bands began to dominate the pop music scene, but King still continued to make R&B hits.
 Some of these hits include "What is Soul?", "Tears, Tears, Tears", and "Till I Can't Take It Anymore".
 In 1975, King made a comeback on the Billboard Hot 100 chart with the disco hit "Supernatural Thing": number 5 on Billboard Hot 100 and number 1 on the Billboard R&B chart.
 It was also nominated for a Grammy at the 18th Annual Grammy Awards in 1975 for "best R&B vocal performance, male".
 In 1977, King collaborated with Average White Band in releasing the album Benny & Us.
 The album spawned two top 40 R&B hits, "A Star in the Ghetto" and "Get It Up".

 King returned to the Drifters in late 1982 in the United Kingdom and sang with them until the group's break-up and reorganization in 1986.
 From 1983 until the band's break-up, the other members of this incarnation of the Drifters were Johnny Moore, Joe Blunt, and Clyde Brown.

 A 1986 re-issue of "Stand by Me" followed the song's use as the theme song to the movie Stand By Me and re-entered the Billboard top ten after a 25-year absence.
 This reissue also topped the charts in the United Kingdom and the Republic of Ireland for three weeks in February 1987.
 The reissue also made King the first act to reach the Hot 100's top 10 in the 1950s, 1960s, 1970s, and 1980s, either as a member of an act that reached that high (in this case, the Drifters) or as a solo act that did.

 In 1990, King and Bo Diddley, along with Doug Lazy, recorded a revamped hip hop version of the Monotones' 1958 hit song "Book of Love" for the soundtrack of the movie Book of Love.
 He also recorded a children's album, I Have Songs In My Pocket, written and produced by children's music artist Bobby Susser in 1998, which won the Early Childhood News Directors' Choice Award and Dr. Toy's/the Institute for Childhood Resources Award.
 King performed "Stand by Me" on the Late Show with David Letterman in 2007.
 Ahmet Ertegun said, "King is one of the greatest singers in the history of rock and roll and rhythm and blues."

-As a Drifter and as a solo artist, King has achieved a few number-one hits: "There Goes My Baby", "Save the Last Dance for Me", "Stand By Me", "Supernatural Thing", and the 1986 re-issue of "Stand By Me".
-On the US pop and R&B charts combined, he achieved 12 Top 10 hits and 28 Top 40 hits.
-King was inducted into the Rock and Roll Hall of Fame as a Drifter; he was also nominated as a solo artist.
+As both a member of the Drifters and a solo artist, King earned several number‑one hits, including "There Goes My Baby", "Save the Last Dance for Me", "Stand By Me", "Supernatural Thing", and the 1986 reissue of "Stand By Me".
+Across the combined U.S. pop and R&B charts, he amassed 12 Top 10 singles and 28 Top 40 entries.
+King was inducted into the Rock and Roll Hall of Fame as a member of the Drifters and later received a nomination for his solo work as well.